 - Public registries like DockerHub, Quay.io, gcr.io,

-- Private team registries that are within your organization, often hosted by your cloud provider,
+- Private team registries that are within you organization, often hosted by your cloud provider,

-- Private registries that you or your team may use on a local or private Kubernetes cluster or namespace.
+- Private registries that you or your team may be using on a local or private Kubernetes cluster or namespace.

 With these steps you have learned:

-- ✔ how to install a private container on Kubernetes,
+- ✔ how to install a private container image registry on Kubernetes,

 - Registry source